SherG/cool-iron/blog/jamstack.md

 * While the requested web page is being assembled, "calls" may be made to third-party sites that store the fonts, images, videos, or marketing tools used on the site.
 It's not uncommon for dozens of such third-party calls to be made — or even 100 or more.
 * If a CDN (content delivery network) is being used, then it will cache a version of the page.
 But any personalization or database requests (triggered, by things like filling out a form, signing up for something, or posting user content) will still need to percolate down the layers and back up again to the browser.

 This is what Biilmann rightly terms the Legacy web.
-He summarizes this in this slide from one of his JAMstack presentations available on YouTube:

 <img src="https://res.cloudinary.com/icecloud7/image/upload/q_auto,f_auto/v1614574590/SignalFox/evolution-of-web_ynrwep.png">